 We get OK rain in winter, and pretty much none in summer.
 Occasionally, the skies open up a bit, providing a shy 5 mm of rain every other month.
 We have several water tanks placed around the property to provide strategic buffers for firefighting and water supply to the cottages, but we only have one measly tank for rain harvesting.
 It’s simple, make-shift setup is not ideal either.
 I watched the winter rains come and realised that I could have filled multiple 10-kilolitre tanks without breaking a sweat.
 Water harvested from rain is merely slowed down, not wasted.
 Even if we had infinite supplies of water on earth (which we do not), I look at unharvested rains as a crime.
-I regret not having more tanks in place, and I hope I can solve that problem before out winter arrives again.
+I regret not having more tanks in place, and I hope I can solve that problem before our winter arrives again.
 We will use the water for irrigation and diluting the groundwater to improve its purity.
 It also seems that the animals love drinking rain water a lot more.

 Here’s something different.
 Mindset.

-If there’s anything, in this world, that we have more than enough of, it is negativity and wanton desires to destroy.
+If there’s anything in this world that we have more than enough of, it is negativity and wanton desires to destroy.
 So take this home: Ignore it, stop worrying about it, stop being concerned with things you cannot change.
 I have limited the amount of uncertainty and doubt that controls us from the outside.
 News, social media, negative people, bitter and jealous people, opinionated peddlers of obscure diets and causes… all too much.
 I feel better already, and I wish I could convince everyone else to do the same.
 Worry about what you can change but do not let the external factors of empty humdrums grind you down mentally or physically.
 Live your life, make it count, and push positive change outwards.
-There are some great people out there that do not come out in famous books or on TV.
+There are some talented people out there that do not come out in famous books or on TV.
 Inspirational people filled with wisdom and change lurk around the corner from your house, and in your office.
 Seek them out!

 Thank you so much for visiting Simple-Earth, and even more so for reading.
 Here is to hoping for a fantastic 2020 for everything and everyone.
 See you again!
 Thanks for reading 2020 – To Err Is human, To Fix, Sublime.

 Thank you last, but not least, for supporting our Patreon cause and goals helping us make more time to write even better and more frequent articles!